 Unrealized dreams?
 "Delight yourself in the Lord, and He will give you the desires of your heart."4

 Feeling far from God?
 "Then you will call upon me, and come and pray to me, and I will listen to you.
 You will seek me and find me when you seek me with all your heart.5 Be still and ask him to make his presence known to you.

 Broken hearted?
 "The Lord is near the broken-hearted and saves those who are crushed in spirit."6 Crippled by pain from your past/childhood?
 Jesus came to bring freedom to captives like me, like you.7

 So let's unpack our rucksacks . . . get rid of our burdens.
 Surrender.
-Then, we can truly live our lives unfettered, just as God meant us to be and do.
+Then, we can truly live our lives unfettered, and reach for more of what he has to give us.

 1 Henri Nouwen, "Gracias", 1983